Lamouchi-Saif/Web_Project_Seif-Lamouchi_Raslen-Moussa_Chaabani-Nour-ELHouda/README.md

         - pages are ready for manipulations (templates/* and src/controller/*)
         - navbar done
-        - footer partially done (still need a form for contact)
+        - footer partially done (still need a form for contact) -login (partially done we need the action = ???),register functional

 - Front admin: